ElenaCB/ActivityRecognition/README.md

 Describe the variables used, where we obtained the raw data and how was processed.

 ## The run_analysis.R
-Is a scrip that processed the data and print the tidy data.
+Is a script that processed the data and print the tidy data.